philgunning/finance-pipeline/blog.md

 In this blog we will look at building a simple data pipeline using `dagster` and `yfinance` to:

-- colelct some simple market data
+- collect some simple market data
 - validate that the expected data is present
 - clean and enrich it
 - saving the resultant data to disk